 While the rate of transmission for VOC has increased, there does not appear to be evidence that the currently circulating strains are more persistent in the environment or that the routes of transmission have changed.
-SARS-CoV-2 is thought to infect a host cell by binding to ACE-2 receptors that are present in the epithelial cells of the upper and lower airways.^{66,138} The main route of entry is via the upper respiratory tract or mucous membranes of the face, and once a person is infected, the virus replicates predominantly in the tissues of the upper respiratory tract.^{73,138} Various physical and biological mechanisms influence how the virus is emitted from an infected person and how a secondary case is subsequently infected.
-Most transmission appears to be due to exposure to the respiratory droplets and aerosols of an infected person.139-141 Other routes (e.g., fomites) may be possible but are not considered to be major routes of transmission.
+SARS-CoV-2 is thought to infect a host cell by binding to ACE-2 receptors that are present in the epithelial cells of the upper and lower airways.
+The main route of entry is via the upper respiratory tract or mucous membranes of the face, and once a person is infected, the virus replicates predominantly in the tissues of the upper respiratory tract.
+Various physical and biological mechanisms influence how the virus is emitted from an infected person and how a secondary case is subsequently infected.
+Most transmission appears to be due to exposure to the respiratory droplets and aerosols of an infected person.
+Other routes (e.g., fomites) may be possible but are not considered to be major routes of transmission.

 Most COVID-19 outbreaks have been linked to close contact interactions indoors.
-These are most often associated with interactions in the home environment, including shared accommodation or other indoor spaces where there is a high density of people and a period of prolonged contact.142-146 This includes workplaces with close proximity of work stations where there is prolonged contact between workers throughout the duration of a shift, such as in manufacturing and food processing plants.^{147,148} This is evidenced by higher SAR among people who spend extended duration in close contact with each other.
-The effect is more pronounced as contact time increases, (e.g., sharing accommodation, riding in a vehicle, or engaging in verbal interactions),149-151 and in settings where mask-wearing is variable (e.g., during shared meals).^{64,151-156} SAR for people in the same household is estimated to be approximately 20%,^{157,158} and is much higher than for close contacts from non-household settings and low-risk casual contact with strangers.159 Research on SAR for VOC indicates that it is slightly higher than SAR for non-VOC, but is lower in households with vaccinated index cases compared to unvaccinated households.^{60,158,160} The Delta variant has a higher SAR compared with Alpha and is more easily transmitted in both high-risk settings and households.161
+These are most often associated with interactions in the home environment, including shared accommodation or other indoor spaces where there is a high density of people and a period of prolonged contact.
+This includes workplaces with close proximity of work stations where there is prolonged contact between workers throughout the duration of a shift, such as in manufacturing and food processing plants.
+This is evidenced by higher SAR among people who spend extended duration in close contact with each other.
+The effect is more pronounced as contact time increases, (e.g., sharing accommodation, riding in a vehicle, or engaging in verbal interactions), and in settings where mask-wearing is variable (e.g., during shared meals).
+SAR for people in the same household is estimated to be approximately 20%, sharing accommodation, riding in a contact with strangers.
+SAR for people in the same household settings and low-risk casual contact with strangers.
+Research on SAR for VOC indicates that it is slightly higher than SAR for non-VOC, but is lower in households with vaccinated index cases compared to unvaccinated households.
+The Delta variant has a higher SAR compared with Alpha and is more easily transmitted in both high-risk settings and households.